Friday, January 14, 2022

 Psoriasis and eczema sufferers will do virtually anything to relieve the chronic itching and burning pain that comes with these skin conditions, even if for only a little while.
-There is a wide range of treatment options available to treat eczema and psoriasis, but the cost of these treatments can vary based on a number of factors, such as the amount of medicinal ingredient(s) needed.
+There is a wide range of treatment options available to treat eczema and psoriasis, but the cost of these treatments can vary based on several factors, such as the amount of medicinal ingredient(s) needed.
 Here, we reveal a few common topical treatments often used to treat psoriasis and eczema.

 One of the most common misconceptions about acne is that it is an annoying yet temporary problem that goes away on its own once we pass the teenage years.
-The truth, however, is that acne can be a maddening, overwhelming and chronic skin condition that people of all ages can suffer from- and in most cases chronic acne will not go away without proper treatment.
-Topical retinoid treatments such as Retin-A (made with vitamin A) are a standard treatment option for people who are suffering from mild to severe acne, and can be a very effective treatment when used with an over the counter benzoyl peroxide.
+The truth, however, is that acne can be a maddening, overwhelming and chronic skin condition that people of all ages can suffer from- and in most cases, chronic acne will not go away without proper treatment.
+Topical retinoid treatments such as Retin-A (made with vitamin A) are a standard treatment option for people who are suffering from mild to severe acne and can be a very effective treatment when used with an over the counter benzoyl peroxide.
 The average cost for these treatments ranges from £5 to £40.

 There are, of course, the “miracle” creams that we see advertised on TV and online that claim to have astonishing results - but are often no more effective than the traditional over the counter treatments, which can be purchased at your local pharmacy for a fraction of the cost.
 This is not to say that all of the advertised “miracle” creams out there are ineffective, but it is certainly a buyer beware market.
-If you want to ensure that you are using a safe and effective product to treat your skin condition, it is best that you talk to your doctor or a skin care specialist that isn’t employed by one of these “miracle” brands beforehand.
+If you want to ensure that you are using a safe and effective product to treat your skin condition, you should talk to your doctor or a skin care specialist that isn’t employed by one of these “miracle” brands beforehand.

 In any instance, the most important thing when dealing with a skin condition is to consult a doctor.
-Our GP is qualified to advise you whether a natural treatment is the right one for you, if a medical treatment can have side effects or if they may react with other medication that you are already taking.
+Our GP is qualified to advise you whether a natural treatment is the right one for you, if medical treatment can have side effects or if they may react with other medicines that you are already taking.
 We are here for you regardless of your query, so don't hesitate to get in touch.